alexhkurz/coalgebraic-logic-honkit/README.md

 # README

-How I made this book:
+How I tried to make this book:

 ## Basic setup